SethStalley/IC6831-Project1/README.md

 # ID Soccer Teams
-We apply pattern recognition and machine learning techniques to identify soccer players and their representing team from a raw video source.
+We segment and classify soccer players from a video input to identify representing team.